sshoogr/sshoogr/README.md

 ## Overview

 The `groovy-ssh-dsl` is a Groovy-based DSL library for working with remote SSH servers.
 The DSL allows connecting, executing remote commands, coping files and directories, creating tunnels in a simple and concise way.

-The library was jointly developed by Aestas/IT (http://aestasit.com) and NetCompany A/S (http://www.netcompany.com/)
+The library was jointly developed by *Aestas/IT* (http://aestasit.com) and *NetCompany A/S* (http://www.netcompany.com/)
 to support quickly growing operations and hosting department.

 ## Usage

 ### Creating SshDslEngine instance

-The entry classes in the library are `SshDslEngine` and `SshOptions`, which obviously need to be imported before library can be used:
+The library's classes are `SshDslEngine` and `SshOptions`, which obviously need to be imported before the library can be used:

     import com.aestasit.ssh.dsl.SshDslEngine
     import com.aestasit.ssh.SshOptions